 Substantive student work is overseen by Emily Broad Leib ’08, who is Director of the Harvard Food Law and Policy Clinic and Associate Director of the Harvard Center for Health Law and Policy Innovation, and by Emma Scott ’16, a Clinical Instructor at the Harvard Food Law and Policy Clinic.
-Additionally, student work will be supported by the Delta Fellow, a law graduate hosted by the Center for Population Studies (CPS) at University of Mississippi who works in collaboration with the Delta Directions Consortium.
-The next Delta Fellow will begin serving in Fall 2020.
+Additionally, student work is supported by the Delta Fellow, a law graduate hosted by the Center for Population Studies (CPS) at University of Mississippi who works in collaboration with the Delta Directions Consortium.

 Delta Directions Consortium (DDC) is the Delta Project’s main partner in the region.
 DDC is an interdisciplinary group of individuals from academic institutions and foundations that collaborate to create transformational change in the Mississippi Delta region by improving public health and promoting economic development.
 While HLS Delta Project students primarily work from the HLS campus in Cambridge, MA, project members travel to the Delta during school breaks.
 Because of these geographic constraints, the Delta Project relies on the DDC and other local partners to identify and manage programs while HLS students provide crucial support.